DragonRuby/dragonruby-game-toolkit-contrib/docs/api/runtime.md

     # $gtk.reset seed: $gtk.started_at
     ```

+    If you want a new RNG seed with every reset while in dev mode:

+    ```ruby
+    # reset is a top-level function that DR is aware of
+    # and will be invoked before GTK.reset occurs.
+    def reset args
+      # A new rng will be used GTK.reset is invoked
+      GTK.set_rng (Time.now.to_f * 100).to_i
+    end
+    ```

     If you want to set RNG without resetting your game state, you can use `$gtk.set_rng VALUE`.

 ### `reset_next_tick`

-Has the same behavior as `reset` except the reset occurs before `tick` is executed again. `reset` resets the environment immediately (while the `tick` method is inflight).
+Has the same behavior as `reset` except the reset occurs before `tick` is executed again. `reset` resets the environment immediately (while the `tick` method is in-flight).
 It's recommended that `reset` should be called outside of the tick method (invoked when a file is saved/hotloaded), and `reset_next_tick` be used inside of the `tick` method so you don't accidentally blow away state the your game depends on to complete the current `tick` without exceptions.

 ```ruby
 def tick args